tonytvo/refactoring-snippets/README.md

 # Session Outline
 - 5 min connect:
   - what's are you hoping to achieve, when you sit down to refactor some code? what is your motivation?
-  - ask the group to name some refactorings that they have used, and the coressponding code smells
+  - ask the group to name some refactoring that they have used, and the corresponding code smells
   - what can go wrong when refactoring?
-How do you know if your refacotring was safe?
+How do you know if your refactoring was safe?
   - how do you know when to refactor?
 - 10 min concept
   - [Martin's Fowler definitions](https://martinfowler.com/bliki/DefinitionOfRefactoring.html)
   - purpose of refactoring is to make code easier to understand and cheaper to modify
     - it's a necessary part of iterative and incremental development.
 You don't plan the entire design up front, you take working code and change the design to support new functionality
     - when you run into code that harder than necessary to understand and modify.
-You do a series of safe refactorings on it to improve readability and reduce complexity
+You do a series of safe refactoring on it to improve readability and reduce complexity
     - the trick is to practice so that you can execute the refactoring without conscious thought.
-Without enough patience and practice, you have to switch more often among the questions "which refactorings will improve this design?" and "how do I perform this micro-step?".
+Without enough patience and practice, you have to switch more often among the questions "which refactoring will improve this design?" and "how do I perform this micro-step?".
     - once you could do refactoring without conscious thoughts, instead of thinking "I know how to safely lead the design where I want it to go", to the more powerful "I can just start removing duplication and improving names and a good design will emerge" and you might find helpful designs that are simpler than the ones that your intuition can see.
   - introduce indirection layer
     - we typically create the warm and dry place